Domain Generalization -- A Causal Perspective: Domain Generalization via Invariance Learning

-Similarly, Sun et al.~\cite{sun2020latent} argue that when dealing with sensory-level data such as modeling pixels, it is beneficial to model the problem similar to human perception; i.e., the causal factors of the label $Y$ is related to unobserved abstractions $S$ via a mechanism $f_{y}$ such that $Y \leftarrow f_{y}(S, \varepsilon_{y})$, where $\varepsilon$ is a noise term.
+where $q(\mathcal{P}_{i})$ is an index sampled uniformly at random from the positive pairs' set, $q(\mathcal{N}_{i})$ is from the negative pair, $\delta$ is a margin variable, $dist$ is a distance metric.
+Sun et al.~\cite{sun2020latent} argue that when dealing with sensory-level data such as modeling pixels, it is beneficial to model the problem similar to human perception; i.e., the causal factors of the label $Y$ is related to unobserved abstractions $S$ via a mechanism $f_{y}$ such that $Y \leftarrow f_{y}(S, \varepsilon_{y})$, where $\varepsilon$ is a noise term.
 At the same time, there exist latent variables $Z$ that, along with variables $S$ generate the input image $X$ via mechanism $f_{x}$ such that $X \leftarrow f_{x}(S, Z, \varepsilon_{x})$.
 Under this situation, domain shifts occur when variables $Z$ are allowed to correlate to the variables $S$ spuriously.
 For instance, when dealing with the image classification problem, the background features can be classified as $Z$, and the object-related abstractions such as shape can be classified as $S$.
 The authors encapsulate this information in a set of causal models.
 They argue that the generating mechanisms $f_{x}$ and $f_{y}$ are invariant across domains.
 At the same time, the spurious relation between $Z$ and $S$ is allowed to vary.
 Mathematically, Causal Invariance refers to the condition when $P(Y \mid do(s))$ and $P(X \mid do(s), do(z))$ are stable to the shift across domains.
 The authors finally reformulate the Variational Bayesian method to estimate the Causal Invariance during training and optimize it during testing.